SolarisJapan/easypoints-integration-guide/README.md

 There will be a step during the onboarding process when selecting between the widget and the custom integration.
 Select custom integration.
 This will halt your progress through the onboarding.
 This is to avoid the merchant being charged before their integration is completed and the app functional.

-**_Note_ you will need to request complete access to the app** to subscribe and begin awarding customers loyalty points once the integration is completed by emailing team@lunaris.jp.
+**_Note_ you will need to request complete access to the app** to subscribe and begin awarding customers loyalty points once the integration is completed by emailing: team@lunaris.jp.

 ## Liquid Integration